alvasi/react-plugin/generated_contracts/deepseek/case4/music4.md

 "prompt_cache_miss_tokens": 84
 }

-**user**: To incorporate the distribution of royalties as specified (60% to the artist, 30% to the recording label, and 10% as a platform fee) and use the ERC2981 standard for NFT royalties, we can extend the previous contract.
+**user**: It should distribute 60% of the collected royalties to the artist, 30% to the recording label, and retain 10% as a platform fee.
+Use the ERC2981 standard for NFT royalties.

 **assistant**: To incorporate the distribution of royalties as specified (60% to the artist, 30% to the recording label, and 10% as a platform fee) and use the ERC2981 standard for NFT royalties, we can extend the previous contract.